Aug 18, 2025 Chinenye Ozowara

 • Who makes financial decisions that affect the company?

-Run a short mapping session: interview project leads and domain experts; add names from supply chain, community, and regulatory lists; validate with sponsors.
+Run a stakeholder mapping session: interview project leads and domain experts, add names from supply chain, community, and regulatory lists, and validate with sponsors.

 • High power, high interest: Primary decision-makers or authorities.
 Engage frequently, share detailed updates, involve in key decisions.